-Table 1.
-Summary of Financial Statement Audit (as of September 30, 2014)
+Table 1: Summary of Financial Statement Audit (as of September 30, 2015)

-Audit Opinion: Unqualified
+Audit Opinion: Unmodified

 Restatement: No

-. ,

 Material Weaknesses Beginning Balance New Resolved Consolidated Ending Balance

 Total Material Weaknesses 0 0 0 0 0

-Table 2.
-Summary of Management Assurances (as of September 30, 2014)
+Table 2: Summary of Management Assurances (as of September 30, 2015)

-Effectiveness of Internal Control over Financial Reporting (FMFIA § 2) Statement of Assurance: Unqualified Material Weaknesses Beginning Balance New Resolved Consoli- dated Reassessed Ending Balance Total Material Weaknesses 0 0 0 0 0 0

-Effectiveness of Internal Control over Operations (FMFIA § 2)

-Statement of Assurance: Qualified Material Weaknesses Beginning Balance New Resolved Consoli- dated Reassessed Ending Balance Security risk in an agency program as it relates to compliance with the Federal Information Security Management Act (FISMA) √ ✓ Total Material Weaknesses 1 0 0 0 0 1
+Effectiveness of Internal Control over Financial Reporting (FMFIA § 2) Statement of Assurance: Unqualified Material Weaknesses Beginning Balance New Resolved Consolidated Reassessed Ending Balance Total Material Weaknesses 0 0 0 0 0 0 Effe ctiveness of I nternal Co ontrol over C perations (FMFI A § 2) Statement of Assurance: Qualifi ed Material Weaknesses Beginning Balance New Resolved Consolidated Reassessed Ending Balance Security risk in an agency program as it relates to compliance with the Federal Information Security Management Act (FISMA) 1 ✓ Risk in an agency IT program as it relates to compliance with a law/regulation related to systems 1 1 Risk in an agency IT program as it relates to compliance with a law/regulation related to networks 1 1 Risk in an agency IT program as it relates to compliance with a law/regulation related to network users 1 1 Total Material Weaknesses 1 3 1 0 0 3

-Compliance with financial management system requirements (FMFIA § 4)

-Statement of Assurance: Unqualified 1 Beginning Balance New Resolved Consoli- dated Reassessed Ending Balance 0 0 0 0 0 0 · O O I NAW O I New I Resolved I o o now i recolved i O O NOW I ROSOIVAN I ROSSESSANI compliance man castal management in providing to the compliance of the castal management in the Commission Auditor 1.
-System requirements No lack of substantial compliance noted No lack of substantial compliance noted 2.
-Accounting Standards No lack of substantial compliance noted No lack of substantial compliance noted 3.
-USSGL at Transaction Level No lack of substantial compliance noted No lack of substantial compliance noted
+Compliance with financial management system requirements (FMFIA § 4) Statement of Assurance: Unqualified 1 Beginning Ending Non-Conformances Balance New Resolved Cor nsolidated Reassessed Balance Total Non-Conformances 0 0 0 0 0 0 Compliance with Federal Financial Management Improvement Act (FFMIA) Commission Auditor 1.
+System requirements No lack of substantial stantial No lack of substantial ial 1.
+System requirements compliance noted compliance noted 2.
+Accounting Standards No lack of substantial No lack of substantial 2.
+Accounting Standards compliance noted compliance noted 3.
+USSGL at Transaction Level No lack of substantial No lack of substantial 5.
+0550L at mailsaction Level compliance noted compliance noted